JuliaWeb/HTTP.jl/README.md

 julia> Pkg2.add("HttpServer")
 ```

-To make sure everything is working, you can `cd` into the `~/.julia/HttpServer.jl/` and run `julia examples/hello.jl`.
+To make sure everything is working, you can run `cd ~/.julia/HttpServer` and `julia examples/hello.jl`.
 If you open up `localhost:8000/hello/name/`, you should get a greeting from the server.

 ## Basic Example: